RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Related Work

-\head{Designing M3D-Based Processors} Recent works propose a 3D partitioning technique for logic-only M3D processors\cite{stow2019efficient,joardar20213d++,gopireddy2019designing} to improve the latency of different pipeline components by decreasing their wire lengths.
-Other recent works show how to leverage M3D to design efficient SRAM memories \cite{srinivasa2018monolithic,srinivasa1,srinivasa2,kong2017architecting} or networks-on-chip in M3D ~\cite{jagasivamani2018memory,stow2019efficient}.
-Some works~\cite{jagasivamani2018memory, walden2021monolithically} discuss the memory system challenges in M3D, such as optimizing the memory array structures, and the need for developing techniques to increase memory parallelism (e.g., SIMD units, non-blocking loads).

-While prior works propose various advances in M3D, we analyze the implications of this technology on both \romnum{i}~the real-world application bottlenecks and \romnum{ii}~architectural designs which have been conventionally specialized to tackle the memory bottleneck.
-For example, while prior works propose optimizations to caches in M3D~\cite{gopireddy2019designing, aly2018n3xt}, we show that such optimizations are \emph{not essential} beyond L1.
+\head{Designing M3D Processors} Recent works propose 3D partitioning techniques for logic-only M3D processors (e.g.,~\cite{stow2019efficient,joardar20213d++,gopireddy2019designing}) to improve the latency of different components by decreasing their wire lengths.
+Other works show how to leverage M3D to design efficient SRAMs (e.g.,~\cite{srinivasa2018monolithic,srinivasa1,srinivasa2,kong2017architecting}) or NoCs (e.g.,~\cite{jagasivamani2018memory,stow2019efficient}).
+Some works (e.g.,~\cite{jagasivamani2018memory, walden2021monolithically}) discuss the memory system challenges, such as optimizing the memory array structures and developing techniques to increase memory parallelism (e.g., SIMD units and non-blocking loads). \taco{Some works explore the benefits of M3D integration of non-volatile memory on top of last-level caches and how to design the interface between them (e.g.,~\cite{walden2021monolithically,jagasivamani2020tileable,jagasivamani2019analyzing}). } While prior works propose various optimizations, we analyze the implications of M3D on \romnum{i}~the real-world application bottlenecks and \romnum{ii}~architectural designs that have been conventionally specialized to tackle the memory bottleneck.
+For example, while prior works propose optimizations to caches in M3D~\cite{gopireddy2019designing, aly2018n3xt}, we show that such optimizations are \emph{not essential} beyond L1 for M3D-based systems with low memory latency values.